Max Planck Institute for Gravitational Physics (Albert Einstein Institute)

 These images are based on a three-dimensional, fully relativistic computer simulation computing the formation of a neutron star by the gravitational collapse of a stellar core.
 This event marks the end of a massive star that has exhausted all its fuel for nuclear fusion.
 The core, consisting of iron - the final product of the stellar fusion processes -, is collapsing under its own gravity as there is no pressure from nuclear fusion stabilizing the star.
 Such a core collapse is one of the possibilities to release a supernova explosion.
 In spite of many decades of research about supernovae they are not yet fully understood.

 The images show the collapsing iron core of a massive star, illustrated by its mass density.
 During the collapse, the density increases (green and red) until the quantum mechanical degeneracy pressure of the neutrons stops the collapse - a fast rotating proto neutron star has formed which emits spiral gravitational waves caused by asymmetric distortions.

-Note: These images are copyright by AEI, ZIB and ITP.
-Publication requires proper credits and written permission.
-Please contact email@example.com in advance of publication or for higher-resolution versions.
+Note: Publication of these images requires proper credits and written permission.
+Please contact firstname.lastname@example.org in advance of publication.